 The GASB issued Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position ("GASB 63"), in June 2011.
 The objective of this Statement is to provide financial reporting guidance for deferred outflows of resources and deferred inflows of resources.
 Concepts Statement No. 4, Elements of Financial Statements, introduced and defined those elements as a consumption of net assets by the government that is applicable to a future reporting period, and an acquisition of net assets by the government that is applicable to a future reporting period, respectively.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
 GASB 63 also renames the measure "net assets" to be "net position".
 The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.
-The University is currently evaluating the impact, if any, that GASB 63 will have on its financial statements.
+The University adopted GASB 63 during FY 2013 and has conformed its financial statement presentation for this guidance.